Login to access subscriber-only resources.

 Manuscript length and style

 Mathematica Scandinavica publishes high quality research papers in mathematics of moderate length.
-New submissions significantly longer than 20 journal pages will not be considered.
+This typically means that submissions significantly longer than 30 journal pages will not be considered.

 Authors are advised to study the printing style of the journal before making the final version of the manuscript.
 Style files may be downloaded from the style file page.